 There are major differences both in terms of flavor, size, and price when it comes to American lamb vs. lamb from Down Under.

-- New Zealand/Australian Lamb are quite small in size, with whole legs coming in at around 5 to 6 pounds.
+- New Zealand/Australian lamb are quite small in size, with whole legs coming in at around five to six pounds.
 According to Mark Pastore of Pat LaFrieda Meats, it's a matter of both genetics and feed.
 Lambs from that area are smaller to begin with, and they spend their entire time grazing on grass, giving them a more intensely gamy flavor that some people can find off-putting.
 They also tend to be lower in fat, making them a bit harder to cook properly—legs in particular have a tendency to dry out.
 That said, if you're cooking for a smaller party—6 to 8 people or so—and you value gamy flavor over tenderness or richness, NZ or Aussie lamb is a good choice.

-- American Lamb, on the other hand, are larger, fattier, and sweeter in flavor.
+- American lamb, on the other hand, are larger, fattier, and sweeter in flavor.
 Most American lamb are fed on grass most of their lives which gets supplemented with grain for the last 30 days before slaughter.
 The lamb at LaFrieda comes from Mennonite farms in Colorado that finish their lamb on a combination of grain, honey, alfalfa, wheat, and flaked corn.
 The results mean a much larger layer of protective fat around the legs, as well as better marbling.
 The lamb bastes itself as it cooks, helping it to maintain a moister, more tender texture.
 Because of the grain supplements, American lamb tends to also have a less funky, richer favor.
 A single leg of American lamb can weigh up to 15 pounds or so, with enough meat to feed over a dozen.

 Q: I've read that grass-fed meat is always better—better tasting, better for the animal—is there any truth in this?